phucpnt/ng-timemachine/README.md

 the APP send request to SERVER base on user selections.
 After request successfully return, the APP would show user screen (S)
 * Every time you need to develop or fix or update screen (S) you need to repeat the select (A) -> select (B) -> then waiting request to server -> then see if the screen (S) display correctly.
 If yes, it is wonderful.
-But mostly you need to develop/update/fix somethings on screen (S).
+But most of the time you need to develop/update/fix somethings on screen (S).
 Then after you update your APP you need to repeat those kind of behaviors to get to see if the screen (S) works correctly.
 * Is that story sound familiar to you?